-Simon is an award-winning cinematographer based in Sydney.
+Simon is an award-winning cinematographer and proud gay man, based in Darlinghurst in Sydney, on Gadigal Country.
 He shoots observational and dramatised documentaries, drama, commercials and music videos.

-From the age of about 12, Simon made small films with a couple of school mates, and saw his future in the film world.
-He particularly loved the superb work of British cinematographer, Geoffrey Unsworth.
-Unsworth’s work included Becket, 2001 A Space Odyssey for Stanley Kubrick, A Bridge Too Far for Richard Attenborough, and Simon’s favourite film, the beautifully shot Cabaret.
-Simon was so inspired by Geoffrey Unsworth, that he decided that cinematography would be his chosen field of expertise.
-It was this area that Simon nominated in his application to the newly formed Australian Film and Television School.
+From the age of 12, Simon made small films with a couple of school friends, and saw his future in the world of film.
+He was inspired by work of British cinematographer, Geoffrey Unsworth.
+Unsworth’s work included 2001 A Space Odyssey for Stanley Kubrick, A Bridge Too Far for Richard Attenborough, and Simon’s favourite film, the beautifully shot Cabaret, for Bob Fosse.
+He was also inspired by the lyrical images of Russell Boyd ACS, in Picnic at Hanging Rock.
+Simon was so inspired by Unsworth and Boyd, he chose cinematography as his field of expertise, in his application to the new Australian Film and Television School.
 He was blown away when he was accepted into the course.
-Three years of intensive and fun training followed, including workshops and day-to-day passionate discussion with the likes of cameramen Don McAlpine and Brian Probyn, and constant work on student dramas.
-Here Simon honed his craft in lighting and camera operating, both on 16 and 35mm film, and in television.
-In his final year, Simon joined the camera crew of the Australian feature film, Bruce Beresford’s epic Breaker Morant, as clapper loader.
-A lowly position, but a key one!
-And a chance to watch the cream of Australian talent at work.
+Three years of intensive training followed, including workshops and day-to-day passionate discussion with the likes of cinematographers Bill Constable ACS Don McAlpine ACS and Brian Probyn, and constant work on student dramas.
+Here Simon honed his craft in lighting and camera operating, on 16 and 35mm film, and in television.
+In his final year, Simon joined the camera crew of the Australian feature film, Bruce Beresford’s epic Breaker Morant, assisting David Burr ACS on attachment as clapper loader.
+A lowly position, but a key one.
+A chance to watch the cream of Australian talent at work.